dwu006/dwu006/README.md

 🌟 First-Year Computer Science & Engineering Student at UCLA

-🚀 Passionate about AI/ML/CV and its applications in robotics.
+🚀 Passionate about AI/ML/CV in robotics.

 🧠 Exploring Robot Policy Learning at the Robot Intelligence Lab at UCLA

-💡 Collaborating with Chunkr (YCW24) to build a web app using OCR and semantic chunking to improve document analysis

 ⚡ Fun fact: Member of UCLA Comptitive Badminton Team